 If you live in a location with a high crime rate, you’ll probably pay higher premiums because of the greater risk of theft or vandalism to your vehicle.

 If your car comes installed with any safety features, you’ll probably get a discount on your premium, and you may get a lower premium if you drive less.
-Other discounts many insurance companies offer include those for being a safe driver, having good grades (if you’re still a student), and for bundling your auto insurance policy with your homeowners or renters insurance policy when you buy from the same company.
+Other discounts many insurance companies offer include those for being a safe driver, having good grades (if you’re still a student), and for bundling your Cheapest Car insurance San diego policy with your homeowners or renters insurance San Diego policy when you buy from the same company.